INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 INTRODUCTION

-As health care continues to evolve at a rapid pace, many organizations are exploring opportunities to expand and scale their operations to support long-term growth.
+As healthcare continues to evolve at a rapid pace, many organizations are exploring opportunities to expand and scale their operations to support long-term growth.
 One of these strategies includes pursuing mergers and acquisitions (M&A) – a practice that began to gain momentum again near the end of 2022 following a two-year slowdown in the wake of the COVID-19 pandemic.
 According to Kaufman Hall’s Hospital and Health System M&A in Review report, this momentum continued through 2023 with 65 announced transactions – a 10% increase from 2022.
 Sixteen of the 65 transactions were reported near the end of 2023.
 Two primary factors have contributed to this growth in M&A activity.
 Foremost, there has been an increase in the number of financially distressed organizations seeking partnerships.
 Transactions involving these circumstances, including smaller hospitals and health care systems, rose from 15% in 2022 to 28% in 2023.
 Due to financial hardship, many seek to secure partners to help ensure financial sustainability and maintain access to care delivery within their community.
 Reorganization in regional markets, with the realignment of both for-profit and not-for-profit health system portfolios, also contributes to the rise in M&A activity.
 Many organizations consider this is critical to expanding into complementary capabilities and delivering more coordinated care across a broader market.

 TOTAL REWARDS: ADDRESSING COMMON INTEGRATION CHALLENGES